chenste-osu/groceryitemtracker/README.md

 # Grocery Item Tracker

-A basic Android app built with Flutter that keeps track of your grocery purchases
+A basic Android app built with Flutter and uses Google Firebase to keep track of your grocery purchases

 ## Getting Started